Pam Foti, Co-Owner and Elder Care Consultant

-Pam Foti, Owner and Senior Care Consultant, Vesta Senior Network
+Pam Foti, Owner and Elder Care Consultant, Vesta Senior Network

 Earlier this week I attended a presentation by a very insightful gentleman who works a lot with older adults, as well as with children with disabilities.
 The major take away for me was his observation that “Doctors and Judges live to be 100.”
 He postulated that the reason for this is that even long after retirement, people continue to hold them in the high esteem and treat them with the respect they garnered as working professionals.
 Retired doctors and judges CONTINUE TO FEEL IMPORTANT long into retirement.